 - Bio-event Characterization to Inform Response includes the development of a science-based decision support capability as well as focused research to answer key science questions that need to be addressed to support timely and effective decision making to respond to both natural and intentional biological outbreaks or attacks.

-These Directorate Objectives are directly supported by investment in three initiatives:
+These Directorate Objectives are directly supported by investment in four initiatives: